 Notes: This route is among the most aesthetic alpine ice routes in the North Cascades, and is one of "The AAI Fifty", our list of 50 classic climbs.
 Its long season, exposed position, and quality ice pitches put it in a very select class of alpine routes.

 Mt.
 Baker's north aspect in the summer.
 From left to right, the North Ridge (purple); the Coleman Headwall (blue) and the Roman Mustache (red).
 An alternate start for the North Ridge ascends to the left of the rock rib.
 Andrew Yasso.

-The North Ridge is usually climbed between the start of May and the end of August, but it can be done almost year-round.
+The North Ridge, like many popular Cascades routes, is usually climbed between the start of May and the end of August, but it can be done almost year-round.
 In early season, you have to contend with deep, soft snow from the previous winter, and in late season you have to carefully navigate through the maze of crevasses on the Coleman Glacier.